 How To Deal With Overqualifications When Job Hunting

 They may question the motives of a candidate who is applying for a job which is “beneath” him or her.

-There are a couple of different ways to deal with overqualification.
-One is to simply leave a lot of your work experience off your resume.
-This probably won’t work well if you’re older since the employer will wonder where the heck you’ve been all these years.
-If you’re relatively young, though, it may not cause any suspicion.
+1. Simply leave a lot of your work experience off your resume.
+This probably won’t work well if you’re older since the employer will wonder what you’ve been doing all these years.
+If you’re relatively young, it may not cause any suspicion.

 If you’re applying for entry level jobs, using an entry-level resume may help you get an interview.
 You’ll need to be consistent throughout the hiring process though.

 During an interview, emphasize that you’re looking for a position for the long term, and that you have worked long term jobs in the past (if applicable).
 Underline the fact that you’re in search of stability, and that you don’t find repetitious work tedious.

 The best excuse for this is to point toward having a family or having responsibilities in your family (children, aging parents, etc.).
-Don’t come up with anything project or career-oriented, because things you could make money from might drive you to quit eventually.
+Don’t come up with anything project or career-oriented.
+Things you could make money from might drive you to quit eventually.